Skip to main content

 Why architectural survey matters

-• Records the design, construction, and use of buildings and structures, which helps inform future planning and rehabilitation projects.
+• Records the design, construction, and use of buildings and structures, which helps inform future planning and rehabilitation projects

-• Analyzes how architecture connects to community development, industry and culture.
+• Analyzes how architecture connects to community development, industry, and culture

-• Produces reports, data, and guidance used by historians, planners, local governments and researchers in architectural history.
+• Produces reports, data, and guidance used by historians, planners, local governments, and researchers in architectural history

 Documenting Maryland’s historic architecture